afzalnabil/maxing-ringer/README.md

 # maxring
-`Method A` Locks the ringer volume to max state, gets triggered only when VOL- key is pressed or when volume is decreased through the OS.
-Trigger-based, so expect minimal battery drain
+`Method A` Trigger-based.
+Locks the ringer volume to max state, gets triggered only when `VOL-` key is pressed or when volume is decreased through the OS.
+Expect minimal battery drain

 `Method B` Time-based, checks ringer volume level at fixed intervals, and maxes it out if it's not maxed out already.
 Might cause more battery drain than method A depending on interval set